Integrating Network and Attack Graphs for Service-Centric Impact Analysis: Cumulative Metrics Example

 The set $A$ is an example of which states are considered to be \emph{immediately} preceding the state $j$ when calculating $E[j]$ and $B$ is an example of states that are considered to precede the state $j$ on every possible attack path when calculating $CE[I_j]$.
 The states grouped to node~$n$ are represented in set $G_n$.
 All the non-$G_n$ states preceding them on any path and any state that can be attacked from them are represented by sets $C$ and $D$, respectively.

-Since the attack vectors ($v_{start,end}$) $v_{b,i}$ and $v_{c,j}$ provide a foothold into the node~$n$, their impact values and those of the attack vectors preceding them are included in $C_{IN}(n)$.
+Since the vulnerabilities ($v_{start,end}$) $v_{b,i}$ and $v_{c,j}$ provide a foothold into the node~$n$, their impact values and those of the vulnerabilities preceding them are included in $C_{IN}(n)$.
 The impact of $v(i,j)$ is excluded as this exploit takes place after gaining access to the node.
-Similarly, for $C_{OUT}(n)$, the impact values of all the attack vectors until states $x$ and $y$ are taken into account.
+Similarly, for $C_{OUT}(n)$, the impact values of all the vulnerabilities until states $x$ and $y$ are taken into account.
 The state $z$ does not immediately follow any $G_n$ state, and is excluded from the set $C$.
 Thus, the vectors $v_{x,z}$ and $v_{y,z}$ are not in $C_{OUT}(n)$.
-Finally, when calculating $C_{NODE}(n)$, the impact values of the attack vectors targeting any of the $G_n$ states are taken into account, including the impact values of any possible attacks between the $G_n$ states.
+Finally, when calculating $C_{NODE}(n)$, the impact values of the vulnerabilities targeting any of the $G_n$ states are taken into account, including the impact values of any possible attacks between the $G_n$ states.